Individual Retirement Accounts

 If you are covered by an employer retirement plan at work, your deduction for your contributions to your traditional IRAs are generally limited based on your modified adjusted gross income.
 This modified adjusted gross income is figured without taking into account the foreign earned income exclusion, the foreign housing exclusion, or the foreign housing deduction.
 In other words, you must add back any excluded amounts under the foreign earned income exclusion or foreign housing exclusion, and any deducted amounts under the foreign housing deductions, in determining the modified adjusted gross income limits for your traditional IRA contributions.

 Other modifications are also required in determining the IRA limits.
-For more information on IRAs, see Publication 590, Individual Retirement Arrangements (IRAs), including Roth IRAs and Education IRAs.
+For more information on IRAs, see Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs).